Ellivers/wt-docs/docs/start.md

 [Shape Generation Tool](category/shape-generation-tool) - Slower operations that involve generating 3D shapes.

 :::tip tool controls
-You can see what actions you can perform with each tool's item by hovering over it in your inventory and looking at the tooltip.
+You can see what actions you can perform with each tool's item by looking at their respective tooltip, viewed by hovering your mouse over them in your inventory.
 :::

+## Translating WorldTool

+If you have a language that you would like to add to WorldTool, please contact me on [Discord](https://discord.gg/jn8d4zb) about it.
+Languages are available to translate to on [Crowdin](https://crowdin.com/project/worldtool).

 ## Documentation Issues
 If you feel something should be added to this documentation or if you find something you feel is incorrect, please open an issue [here](https://github.com/Ellivers/wt-docs/issues).